 Libraries Mean Business

 Since 2016, SALS’s Libraries Mean Business initiative has supported small businesses and entrepreneurs.
-We provide public programs at member libraries, funding to train Notary Publics for each SALS’s library, and are building a digital collection of business-related e-books and e-audiobooks on Overdrive
+We provide public programs at member libraries, funding to train Notary Publics for each SALS’s library, and a robust digital collection of business-related e-books and e-audiobooks on Overdrive

 Outreach Advisory Committee